 - Tags: Provides the ability to add your own tags to your sermons

 - Description: Provide a couple of sentences describing the sermon’s content.

-- Private Notes: Unlike the other sermon metadata, your private notes will not publish to Faithlife Sermons, but are visible to you when viewing the sermon in Logos.
+- Private Note: Unlike the other sermon metadata, your private notes will not publish to Logos Sermons, but are visible to you when viewing the sermon in Logos.

 - Speaker: By default, your name shows for any sermons you create.
 To change the speaker, provide a new name in the input field.

 - Occasion: Add a date, venue (like a specific church or conference), and time (e.g., 10:00am Service).